-Note: You have to enable the configuration change detection feature for the POST to detect the removal of the hard disk drive and memory module size decrease.
+Note: You have to enable the configuration change detection feature for the POST to detect the removal of the hard disk drive.
 To enable the configuration change detection feature, do the following:

-- 1. Start the Setup Utility program. - From the Setup Utility program main menu, select Security → Configuration Change Detection, and press Enter. - 3.
+- 1. Start the Setup Utility program. - 2.
+From the Setup Utility program main menu, select Security → Configuration Change Detection, and press Enter. - 3.
 Select Enabled and press Enter. - 4.
 Press F10 to save changes and exit the Setup Utility program.
 Press Enter when prompted to confirm the exit.